ucsc-cgp/sync-agile-boards/README.md

 For ZenHub and GitHub only the API token is necessary.

 ### Jira authorization
-The Jira config file must contain both, username and token, in the format `you@email.com:your-token`. `your-token` needs to be Base64-encoded.
-If you Jira API token is `abc`, run in Python 3:
+The Jira config file must contain both, username and token, in the format `you@email.com:your-token`, where `your-token` needs to be Base64-encoded.
+For instance, if your Jira API token is `your-token`, run in Python 3:
 ```python
 import base64
 my_auth = 'you@email.com:' + 'your-token'